This is the 10th annual Year-in-Review for my project: The Standard Dota Hero Guides.

 For the guides, while the quantitative is impressive.
 I am always taken aback by who is supporting, endorsing or using the guides, especially from people and organization I’m fans of.
 From pro-players to OpenAI, I tried to capture and collect every moment where my heart skipped a beat with elation.
 No matter the reason my guides were selected, I try my best to make that choice the right one for those who trust me.

-The distance we go to be somebody among our family, friends, school/workplace or even the world, always starts with mattering to ourselves first.
+The distance we go to be somebody among our family, friends, school/workplace or even the world, always starts with mattering to ourselves.
 That internal motivation lasts for as long as when we see a path to reach tap our pride among that fog of insecurity and self-doubt.
 Looking back, the attention I received for my guides is incredible but I also know that the day-to-day pursuit to make the best guides comes from my passion, enjoyment and that motivated pride.
+I’m lucky I have the time and availability to do something I love and enjoy and get to be part of a game that’s been close to me for nearly 20 years.

 Processes & Policies Updates